30 sec brief

 - If I had health insurance last year, what was my experience with my plan?
 What did I like and dislike, and how do I want the dislikes to be fixed?

-More benefits typically mean a more expensive plan so before you go looking for the health insurance you want, it’s a good idea to know what you can afford.
-Put together a monthly budget that includes your income and all of your expenditures to determine how much you can allocate to healthcare.
-Then use a cost estimator like this one offered by Kaiser, to determine what your healthcare costs are likely to be.
+More or higher quality benefits typically mean a more expensive plan.
+Before you go looking for the health insurance you want, it’s a good idea to know what you can afford.
+Put together a monthly budget that includes your income and all of your expenditures to determine how much you can allocate specifically to healthcare.
+We suggest using a cost estimator like this one offered by Kaiser, to determine what your healthcare costs are likely to be, as they vary by location.
 If you see a big discrepancy, use your budget to look for ways you can cut back in order to afford adequate health coverage.

 Tip #3: Write-off Rules are Changing in 2019

 If you’ve been enjoying the ability to write off your health insurance premiums or itemized medical costs, take note of the new rules for 2019.
-In previous years, you could write-off either your premiums or itemized medical costs that exceeded 7.5% of your income.
-But in 2018, Congress passed the Tax Cuts and Jobs Act which increases that limit to 10% for 2019 and beyond.
+In previous years, you could write-off either your premiums or itemized medical costs that exceeded 7.5 percent of your income.
+But in 2018, Congress passed the Tax Cuts and Jobs Act which increases that limit to ten percent for 2019 and beyond.

 Tip #4: Check to see if You Qualify for a Tax Credit